 DeepMind and Moorfields Eye Hospital NHS Foundation Trust

-Our work with Moorfields Eye Hospital NHS Foundation Trust (Moorfields) began in mid-2016 after Pearse Keane, a consultant ophthalmologist at the hospital, asked us to collaborate on a project to explore whether artificial intelligence (AI) technology could help their clinicians improve the way sight threatening eye conditions are diagnosed and treated, in order to improve patient care.
+Our work with Moorfields Eye Hospital NHS Foundation Trust (Moorfields) began in mid-2016 after Dr Pearse Keane, a consultant ophthalmologist at the hospital, asked us to collaborate on a project to explore whether artificial intelligence (AI) technology could help their clinicians improve the way sight threatening eye conditions are diagnosed and treated, in order to improve patient care.

 Why are we looking at eye disease research?

 Eye disease is a significant global health problem, and one of the major causes of sight loss, which affects over 285 million people worldwide – a figure that is expected to triple by 2050.

 Many of these eye diseases can be prevented with early detection and treatment.
 However, accurately detecting and diagnosing eye disease remains challenging.

 Currently, clinicians, ophthalmologists and other eyecare professionals use optical coherence tomography (OCT) scans to help diagnose eye conditions.
 These 3D images provide a detailed map of the back of the eye, but they require highly trained, expert analysis to interpret the results.
 This can be a time-consuming process.

 The time taken to analyse these scans, combined with the sheer number of scans that healthcare professionals have to go through (over 1,000 a day at Moorfields Eye Hospital alone), means that there can be lengthy delays in detection and treatment of eye conditions.
 These delays can cause sight loss.